phpmyadmin/error-reporting-server/README.md

 }
 ```
 - Create the database for the server
-- Rename the example files database.example.php and core.example.php to database.php and core.php respectively and fill out the required info.
-Make sure to change the salts and the debug level in the core.php file and the database credentials in the database.php file
+- Rename the example files `database.example.php` and `core.example.php` to
+  `database.php` and `core.php` respectively and fill out the required info.
+  Make sure to change the salts and the debug level in the core.php file and
+  the database credentials in the `database.php` file.
-- Rename the oauth.example.php to oauth.php and follow the instructions to set the appropriate variables in the file
+- Rename the `oauth.example.php` to `oauth.php` and follow the instructions to
+  set the appropriate variables in the file.
-- Run the migrations to generate the migrations table `Console/cake Migrations.migration run all -p Migrations`
+- Run the migrations to generate the migrations table in the `app` directory
+  `Console/cake Migrations.migration run all -p Migrations`
-- Run the migrations that have been created so far to setup the database `Console/cake Migrations.migration run all`
+- Run the migrations that have been created so far to setup the database
+  in the `app` directory
+  `Console/cake Migrations.migration run all`